TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/README.md

     This report covers the stages of data preparation, exploratory data analysis (EDA), preprocessing, and modeling performed for this project.
  - [Project Presentation](https://github.com/TemesgenGT/Predicting-Depreciation-Per-year-of-Used-Cars/blob/main/Project%20Presentation-2.pdf)

 The presentation summarizes the problem statement and defines the success criteria, scope, and limitations of the project.
-Moreover, visualization explained the association of key features versus target variable, and models performance outcome matrix, the most important features, plus elicit conclusion and recommendation.
+Moreover, visualization explained the association of key features versus target variable, and models performance outcome matrix, the most important features, elicited conclusion and recommendation.
 ## Notebook
 - [Data Wrangling](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/Data%20Wrangling.ipynb)
 phases, features extracted from the raw data, data cleaning and type conversion, and merging dataset tasks performed.